-To ensure a stable, well-managed school for your child, Maclay School ("Maclay") has adopted a Continuous Enrollment Contract.
-Families will not be asked to sign another Enrollment Contract for the remainder of the years that your child attends Maclay.
-Rather, the terms of this Contract, as may be amended by Maclay from time to time, will continue in effect as long as your child remains enrolled at Maclay.
-Maclay agrees to notify families in writing (or electronically) of any significant changes made to this Contract prior to or concurrent with registration each academic year.
+To ensure a stable, well-managed school for your child, Maclay School has adopted a Continuous Enrollment Contract.
+Families will not be asked to sign another Enrollment Contract for the remainder of the years that your child attends Maclay School.
+Rather, the terms of this Contract, as may be amended by Maclay School from time to time, will continue in effect as long as your child remains enrolled at Maclay School.
+Maclay School agrees to notify families in writing (or electronically) of any significant changes made to this Contract prior to or concurrent with registration each academic year.
 Your child's continued enrollment represents your acknowledgment of the modified terms.
-Maclay will maintain an electronic copy of the Enrollment Contract with your child's records.
+Maclay School will maintain an electronic copy of the Enrollment Contract with your child's records.

-By January 31st of each year, Maclay will notify families of the amount of the tuition, tuition deposit and other required fees for the next academic year and the date by which the tuition deposit must be paid to reserve a place for your child for the next academic year.
-Maclay will assume that families intend to re-enroll for the next academic year on the same payment plan as elected in this contract unless Maclay has received notification, in writing, stating otherwise from families by February 15th.
-All written notifications should be addressed to the Business Office of Maclay.
+By January 31st of each year, Maclay School will notify families of the amount of the tuition, tuition deposit and other required fees for the next academic year and the date by which the tuition deposit must be paid to reserve a place for your child for the next academic year.
+Maclay School will assume that families intend to re-enroll for the next academic year on the same payment plan as elected in this contract unless Maclay School has received notification, in writing, stating otherwise from families by February 15th.
+All written notifications should be addressed to the Admissions Office of Maclay School.

-NOTE: If a student fails a course in Middle School for the year, the student may be required to take a summer school course in order to remain at Maclay School.
-If re-enrollment is denied, specifics will be given in a letter.
+NOTE: If a student fails a course in Upper School for the year, the student may be required to take a summer school course in order to remain at Maclay School.